 5. Detail Your Needs

-• Explain how this amount will help you continue your education.
+2. State specifically how this amount will enable you to further your education.

 6. Demonstrate Your Worth